The White Octave

 The White Octave was a rock band from Chapel Hill, North Carolina.
-The group was founded shortly after Steve Pederson left Cursive, and was initially a trio with Lincoln Hancock and Robert Biggers before Finn Cohen was added on guitar.
+The group was founded shortly after Steve Pedersen left Cursive, and was initially a trio with Lincoln Hancock and Robert Biggers before Finn Cohen was added on guitar.
 They released two full-length albums and appeared on several compilations before finally breaking up.
-The founding member, Steve Pedersen (formerly of Slowdown Virginia/Cursive) went back to his hometown of Omaha, Nebraska to form the band Criteria.
+The founding member, Steve Pedersen (formerly of Slowdown Virginia/Cursive), went back to his hometown of Omaha, Nebraska to form the band Criteria.
 Robert Biggers and Finn Cohen went on to form The Nein.
 The group reunited to play in North Carolina in 2014.